Grafana Loki¶

 Configuration (Grafana Proxy)¶

-Add the following to ~/.holmes/config.yaml, creating the file if it doesn't exist:
+Add the following to ~/.holmes/config.yaml.
+Create the file if it doesn't exist:

 toolsets: